fiskaltrust/release-notes/middleware/middleware-1.3.3.md

 ## Next steps in the Middleware
 We will continue improving the Linux experience and work on supporting more TSEs on this platform.
-In addition, our development team is continuously working on improving the stability of our Middleware, and would be very happy to hear any feedback or suggestions via info@fiskaltrust.at.
+In addition, our development team is continuously working on improving the stability of our Middleware, and would be very happy to hear any feedback or suggestions via feedback+middleware@fiskaltrust.cloud.